What is AI SEO? 2026 Definition + Platforms

 What are the main AI SEO ranking and retrieval factors?

-The factors that determine whether AI engines cite your page differ from classic ranking factors, and they vary by platform.
-There’s no single ranked list.
-There are recurring signals that show up across studies, and a serious AI SEO program treats them as a checklist applied per-surface.
+At the tactical level, what is AI SEO built on?
+The factors that determine whether AI engines cite your page differ from classic ranking factors and vary by platform.
+There’s no single ranked list — just recurring signals across studies that a serious program applies per-surface.
+Here are the eight with the strongest evidence in 2026.

 1. Crawler access for AI bots